sibiya1810/Vehicle-Sales-and-Inventory-Analysis/README.md

 ## 📈 Key Insights

-- March 2024 had the highest sales, April the lowest
+- August 2024 had the highest sales, September the lowest
 - Inventory is well-aligned with high-performing models
 - Midwest and South regions show strong sales volume
 - CR-V EX underperforms in both sales and stock movement